Skip to main content

 What Tricare does not cover?

-In general, TRICARE excludes services and supplies that are not medically or psychologically necessary for the diagnosis or treatment of a covered illness (including mental disorder), injury, or for the diagnosis and treatment of pregnancy or well-child care.
+TRICARE generally does not cover services or supplies that are not considered medically or psychologically necessary for diagnosing or treating a covered illness, injury, pregnancy, or for well-child care.

 Who qualifies for Tricare for Life?